johnlemile/axe_python/readme.md

 # Accessibility Testing Framework

-Quick framework with aXe and Python for local accessibility tests.
-Uses Pytest to run and generate .html reports
+Quick framework with aXe and Python for local accessibility tests on browser.
+Uses Pytest to run and generate .html reports.

 ## The Weapon